zhiyuan0112/SAI/ptf/docs/PTF-SAIv2Overview.md

 For SAI-PTFv2 test, we need to build components:
 1. Docker PTF, which contains all the runtime dependences
-2. Docker SAIServerv2, which contains the RPC Server (as described in ##Instructuon section), SAI SDK and all the running dependences
+2. Docker SAIServerv2, which contains the RPC Server, SAI SDK and all the running dependences
 3. python-saithrift, the RPC client, this binary will be generated when build the docker saiserverv2

 > Note: SAIServer (RPC Server) and python-saithrift (RPC client) must be built from a same SAI version, when deploying you environment, please make sure they are from same version.